teamQPM/qpm/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Error logs and screenshots**
-If applicable, add a copy of QPM.exe-LOG and/or hb_out.log file and screenshots to help explain your problem.
+If applicable, add a copy of the build log, auxiliary files , QPM.exe.LOG and/or hb_out.log file and screenshots to help explain your problem.

 **To Reproduce**
 Add a project (.QPM file, sources, resources, etc.) that reproduces the bug.